Ipstenu/varnish-http-purge/readme.txt

 = Does every WordPress plugin and theme work with Varnish? =

 No. Some of them have behavior that causes Varnish not to cache.
-While debugging that is outside the scope of this plugin, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Is Varnish Working?) that tries to detect most of the common issues and direct you to resolutions.
+While debugging that is outside the scope of this plugin, there is an "Is Varnish Working?" tool (see WP Admin -> Tools -> Varnish Status) that tries to detect most of the common issues and direct you to resolutions.

+= How can I debug my site? =

+From your WordPress Dashboard, go to Tools -> Varnish Status.
+There a page will auto-scan your main plugin page and report back any issues found.
+This includes any known problematic plugins.

 = What version of Varnish is supported? =

-This was built and tested on Varnish 3.x, however it is reported to work on 2.x and 4.x.
-It is only supported on v3 at this time.
+This was built and tested on Varnish 3.x.
+While it is reported to work on 2.x and 4.x, it is only supported on v3 at this time.

 = Why doesn't every page flush when I make a new post? =